There is a bit of controversy over who found the surf break at The Farm in Bunker Bay circa 1962.

 SW locals remember The Farm used to produce good shaped waves even on moderate swells before the creek (which flows out to sea at The Farm surf break) was dammed up.
 Unfortunately the creek no longer creates favourable sand banks as regularly as it used to.
 That’s a pity!

-Photos: 1970s The Farm (Left) former private road to beach.
+(Left) former private road to beach.
 (Right) Beach girl Jenny Davies.
-Photos courtesy of Ric Chan.

 In 1978 Vance & Nancy Burrow were living in a rental cottage in Meelup Valley on Geographe Bay.
 Vance used to drive his 4WD around Bunker Bay & pull up on the beach in front of Boneyards surf break.
 Driving on that beach is now banned.